 You can change the time again when you need to, e.g. from summer to winter time.

-To do this, when the appliance is switched off, touch the © button until the time flashes, and use the - or

-+ button to change the time.
+To do this, when the appliance is switched off, touch the button until the symbol for the time is underlined, and use the - or + button to change the time.

 Childproof lock